alifirhas/cmdk-revision/src/520-535/527-Judment-fall-from-the-sky.md

 With a flaming flame, it dragged a long tail like a comet, and it fell straight down from the sky.
 In the desperate eyes of the angels and the fearful eyes of the demons, it flew towards the location of the Diamond Gate. go!

-The entire high-level heaven was resounding with the huge roar caused by the friction between the meteorite and the air, and in this roar, the icy voice of Demon King Osiris.
+The entire High Heaven was resounding with the huge roar caused by the friction between the meteorite and the air, and in this roar, the icy voice of Demon King Osiris.

 "Doomsday...
 Judgment!"